-With the ever-expanding capabilities of information technology platforms, wireless and mobile technology, and improved sensor technology, the Department of Electrical and Computer Engineering (ECpE) recognizes that distributed architectures and distributed sensing and decision making will play a fundamental role in future complex engineering systems.
+With the ever-expanding capabilities of cyber-physical systems—data and sensor technologies; communications, social, biological and other networked systems; and information and decision sciences, the Department of Electrical and Computer Engineering (ECpE) recognizes that Data, Decisions, Networks and Autonomy play fundamental roles in designing complex engineering systems.

 - Compressive sensing, signal/image processing, and communication

 - Distributed multi-antenna communication and channel network coding

 - Distributed and networked computing, control and feedback